openvinotoolkit/nncf/README.md

 - GPU-accelerated layers for faster compressed model fine-tuning.
 - Distributed training support.
 - Configuration file examples for each supported compression algorithm.
-- Git patches for prominent third-party repository ([huggingface-transformers](https://github.com/huggingface/transformers)) demonstrating the process of integrating NNCF into custom training pipelines.
+- Git patches for prominent third-party repositories ([huggingface-transformers](https://github.com/huggingface/transformers)) demonstrating the process of integrating NNCF into custom training pipelines
 - Exporting PyTorch compressed models to ONNX\* checkpoints and TensorFlow compressed models to SavedModel or Frozen Graph format, ready to use with [OpenVINO&trade; toolkit](https://github.com/openvinotoolkit/).
+- Support for compression-aware model training via the [adaptive-compression training loop](./docs/Usage.md#accuracy-aware-model-training).

 ## Usage
 The NNCF is organized as a regular Python package that can be imported in your target training pipeline script.